ocaml/ocaml.org/data/planet/mirage/ocaml-tls-the-protocol-implementation-and-mitigations-to-known-attacks.md

 <p>Within six months, two hackers managed to develop a clean-slate TLS
 stack, together with required crypto primitives, ASN.1, and X.509 handling, in a high-level pure language.
-We interoperate with widely deployed TLS stacks, as shown by our <a href="https://tls.nqsb.io">demo server</a>.
+We interoperate with widely deployed TLS stacks, as shown by our demo server (not available anymore).
 The code size is nearly two orders of magnitude smaller than OpenSSL, the most widely used open source library (written in C, which a lot of programming languages wrap instead of providing their own TLS implementation).
-Our code base seems to be robust -- the <a href="https://tls.nqsb.io">demo server</a> successfully finished over 22500 sessions in less than a week, with only 11 failing traces.</p>
+Our code base seems to be robust -- the demo server (not available anymore) successfully finished over 22500 sessions in less than a week, with only 11 failing traces.</p>
 <p>There is a huge need for high quality TLS implementations, because
 several TLS implementations suffered this year from severe security